MicrosoftDocs/edge-developer/microsoft-edge/webview2/concepts/distribution.md

         HKEY_LOCAL_MACHINE\SOFTWARE\Microsoft\EdgeUpdate\Clients\{F3017226-FE2A-4295-8BDF-00C3A9A7E4C5}
         ```

-    *   Alternatively, call [GetAvailableCoreWebView2BrowserVersionString](/microsoft-edge/webview2/reference/win32/webview2-idl#getavailablecorewebview2browserversionstring) and check whether the `versionInfo` is `NULL`.
-If `versionInfo` is `NULL`, the WebView2 Runtime isn't currently installed on the client.
+    *   Alternatively, call [GetAvailableCoreWebView2BrowserVersionString](/microsoft-edge/webview2/reference/win32/webview2-idl#getavailablecorewebview2browserversionstring) and check whether the `versionInfo` is `nullptr`.
+If `versionInfo` is `nullptr`, the WebView2 Runtime isn't currently installed on the client.
+Note that the API will return version info for non-Stable Edge channels as well if installed, and non-Stable Edge channels can be used for WebView2.

 1. If the WebView2 Runtime is not installed, run the Evergreen Standalone Installer.
-If you want to run a silent installation, either run the installer from an elevated process, or copy and run the following command:
+If you want to run a silent installation, you can run the command below.
+Note that running the commmand from an elevated process or command prompt will trigger a per-system install, otherwise a per-machine install will take place and may be automatically replaced by a per-system install if a per-system Edge Updater (which should come with a non-Canary Edge browser) is in place.

     ```shell
     MicrosoftEdgeWebView2RuntimeInstaller{X64/X86/ARM64}.exe /silent /install